torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 <snd_pcm_hardware>`) contains the definitions of the fundamental
 hardware configuration.
 Above all, you'll need to define this in the `PCM open callback`_.
-Note that the runtime instance holds the copy of the descriptor, not the pointer to the existing descriptor.
+Note that the runtime instance holds the copy of the descriptor, yest the pointer to the existing descriptor.
 That is, in the open callback, you can modify the copied descriptor (``runtime->hw``) as you need.
 For example, if the maximum number of channels is 1 only on some chip models, you can still use the same